Qualyyy/vscode-folder-template-generator/README.md

 ## Features

 - **Generate entire folder/file structures** for new projects with a single command.
-- **Customizable templates:** Define your own file contents and folder layouts in your VS Code settings.
+- **Customizable templates:** Define your own folder structures in your VS Code settings and create local file templates.
 - **Variable prompts with defaults:** When generating a structure, the extension prompts you for variables (like project name or language) and automatically replaces them in your templates.
 Each variable can have a default value.
+These can be set in the folder structures.
 - **Optional files and template lines:** Use `[optionalKey]` markers in your templates and structures to conditionally include files or lines.
 - **Cross-platform validation:** Prevents creation of files or folders with invalid or reserved names.
 - **Supports both files and folders:** Easily specify which items are folders or files in your structure.